Review the information presented here in the online program and complete the survey BEFORE Friday, January 17.

 We do this by providing a variety of informal methods of support and remediation, while also providing formal options for filing and addressing a complaint, including support for filing concerns with applicable law enforcement agencies when appropriate.

 We have listed a few examples of possible supportive measures below.
-More information can be found starting on page 74 of the 2023 Annual Safety and Security Report.
+More information can be found starting on page 99 of the 2024 Annual Safety and Security Report.
 Supportive measures are available even if an individual chooses not to file a formal complaint or chooses not to report to Campus Police.

 Possible supportive measures include: